-The Company's investments fall into the following categories as at 30 June 2020:
+The Company's investments fall into the following categories as at 30 June 2021:

-1. Collective investment undertakings (£111.1m, 30 June 2019: £64.0m)
+1. Collective investment undertakings (£153.9m, 30 June 2020: £111.1m)

-The Company has seen an increase in short-term money market funds as policyholder premiums received have been invested ahead of the anticipated claims catch-up of treatments that have been delayed due to the NHS utilisation of private hospitals.
-In the year ended 30 June 2020 the Company received investment income of £0.3m over the period (£0.4m in prior year).
+The Company has seen an increase in premiums invested in short-term money market funds from the delay in claims due to the ongoing COVID-19 pandemic.
+It is expected that this will unwind with a catch-up of delayed treatments.
+In the year ended 30 June 2021 the Company received a trivial amount of investment income over the period (£0.3m in prior year) due to the reduction in interest rates as a result of the pandemic.
 No material expenses were incurred in respect of these assets.

-2. Cash and cash equivalents (£12.1m, 30 June 2019: £20.8m) and Short-term deposits (£16.9m, 30 June 2019: £10.3m)
+2. Cash and cash equivalents (£15.7m, 30 June 2020: £12.1m) and Short-term deposits (£20.9m, 30 June 2020: £16.9m)

-Cash, cash equivalents and short-term deposits relate to amounts held in UK bank accounts (Barclays and HSBC) generated interest income of £0.1m over the period (£0.1m in prior year).
+Cash, cash equivalents and short-term deposits relate to amounts held in the Company's own bank accounts and cash held within the Barclays and HSBC bond portfolios; these generated a trivial amount of interest income during the current year (£0.1m in prior year) due to the fact that interest rates significantly reduced or were nil as a result of the COVID-19 pandemic.
 No material expenses were incurred in respect of these assets.

-3. Bonds (£54.7m, 30 June 2019: £61.0m)
+3. Bonds (£49.3m, 30 June 2020: £54.7m)

 The Company is invested in funds with exposure to a range of government and corporate bonds.
-All bonds issues are Sterling denominated and have an average duration of less than 4 years.
+All bond issues are Sterling denominated and have an average duration of less than 4 years.
 During the year, the Company decreased exposure towards investment grade bonds as maturing bonds were not reinvested, with the proceeds being held in short-term deposit funds.
-Investment return of £1.7m was achieved and £(0.2)m of investment management expenses were incurred in the year (a net investment gain of £2.2m was achieved in 2019).
-The return is lower compared to the prior year due to the global market contraction that occurred in March 2020, resulting in credit spreads widening and suppressing corporate bond prices.
-The Company's investment strategy has not changed compared to the prior year and VitalityHealth's assets and liabilities are well matched at June 2020 as there are more short-term assets than short-term liabilities.
+Investment return of £1.7m was achieved and £0.2m of investment management expenses were incurred in the year (a net investment gain of £1.7m was achieved in 2020).
+The Company's investment strategy has not changed compared to the prior year and VitalityHealth's assets and liabilities are well matched at June 2021 as there are more short-term assets than short-term liabilities.